Timmoth/AsyncMonolith/README.md

     {
-        AttemptDelay = 10, // Seconds before a failed message is retried MaxAttempts = 5, // Number of times a failed message is retried ProcessorMinDelay = 10, // Minimum millisecond delay before the next message is processed ProcessorMaxDelay = 1000, // Maximum millisecond delay before the next message is processed DbType = DbType.PostgreSql, // Type of database being used (use DbType.Ef if not supported), ConsumerMessageProcessorCount = 2, // The number of concurrent consumer message processors to run in each app instance
+        AttemptDelay = 10, // Seconds before a failed message is retried MaxAttempts = 5, // Number of times a failed message is retried ProcessorMinDelay = 10, // Minimum millisecond delay before the next batch is processed ProcessorMaxDelay = 1000, // Maximum millisecond delay before the next batch is processed ProcessorBatchSize = 5, // The number of messages to process in a single batch DbType = DbType.PostgreSql, // Type of database being used (use DbType.Ef if not supported), ConsumerMessageProcessorCount = 2, // The number of concurrent consumer message processors to run in each app instance
         ScheduledMessageProcessorCount = 1, // The number of concurrent scheduled message processors to run in each app instance